curi/fi/docs/ex-parsing/collection-max.md

 Note: who the hell was paid to write that?

 ```
+main grammar tree goes here if I ever do this
 ```

 # I know about it (Objectivism) in name only (and only since learning about FI, and because of FI)